rnyholm/runcalc/README.md

 See more information about the [Karvonen method on wikipedia](https://en.wikipedia.org/wiki/Heart_rate#Karvonen_method).

 ### Finish time predictions
 Wonder how long it may take for you to run a half marathon but you've only run 5km as longest?
-With the finish time predictions in the app ypu can figure this out.
+With the finish time predictions in the app you can figure this out.
 Give your finish time for either 5 or 10km and the app will calculate finish time predictions for several common running distances.
 The app uses the Peter Riegel formula to calculate these predictions, which is widely used and supported.
 However the estimates tends to fall away towards the extremes so the results for the shorter and longer distances may be somewhat unreliable.

 See more information about the [Peter Riegel formula on wikipedia](https://en.wikipedia.org/wiki/Peter_Riegel#Race_time_prediction).